Emergency Broadcast Messages

 • Email: Messages are sent to the email addresses that the employees have in their employee record.
 The sender can send the broadcast to only verified email or to all email addresses.
 Employees can opt out of receiving email.

-• SMS: (Australia, United States, and Canada only) Messages are sent as a text message to alert enabled phone numbers that employees have on file in their employee record.
+• SMS: (Australia, United Kingdom, United States, and Canada only) Messages are sent as a text message to alert enabled phone numbers that employees have on file in their employee record.
 After the checkbox is selected, Dayforce shows a field to enter the text message.
 Text messages can be up to 140 characters in length or 60 characters if you include Unicode text.
-Bulk text messaging is exclusive to Australia, the United States, and Canada.
+Bulk text messaging is exclusive to Australia, the United Kingdom, the United States, and Canada.
 Text messages aren’t delivered to phone numbers outside those countries even if the selected employees have them on file.
 Standard text messaging rates apply.
 Employees can opt out of receiving text messages.
+Text message notifications aren’t available for Message Center messages.

-Emergency broadcasts are sent to the email addresses and alert-enabled phone numbers that employees have in their profile.
 Dayforce shows the number of recipients that can't receive a message using that method, if applicable, and why.

 Example of an emergency broadcast being composed.